The Health Benefits of Raw Honey: A Sacred Food for Modern Times

 In order for honey to retain its medicinal properties, it must be consumed in a form as close to its natural, raw state as possible.
 This means that ideally honey should be unfiltered, unheated (unpasteurized) and raw.
 In addition, bees should be harvesting from wild or organically grown plants.
 Though this can be difficult to ensure, it is important not only for the final quality of the raw honey, but also for the health of the bees as well.

 In recent years, massive numbers of honey bees have been mysteriously dying in alarming numbers.
 Intensive research has determined that high levels of pesticides and other agricultural chemicals are the primary culprit.
 By purchasing your raw honey from bee keepers who adhere to only the highest quality standards, you can play a direct role in keeping bee populations healthy and thriving despite the threats they are facing.
-Moreover, you can help preserve the ecosystems that bees influence, since cross-pollination is critical to the health of almost every biome on the planet.sustainability and general awesomeness.
+Moreover, you can help preserve the ecosystems that bees influence, since cross-pollination is critical to the health of almost every biome on the planet.The following raw honeys meet all of our stringent credentials for quality, taste, ethical sourcing, sustainability and general awesomeness.

 Recommended Honey Products